misterstrogg/mediabreaker/README.md

 # USAGE

-1. Rip your DVDs and BluRays to the source folder.
+1. Rip your DVDs and BluRays to the source folders.
 2. Install handbrake and HandBrakeCLI (www.handbrake.fr), and set path in the 'handbreaker' perl scripts (default /usr/local/HandBrakeCLI).
 You might wish to comment out the system call in these scripts for testing at first.
 3. Configure sources and destination directories inside makemkv, makelinks and/or backup\* scripts.
 You can run these manually if you wish.
 4. Choose components to run and a wake-up time inside processvideo, and cron it to run a minute or so after the machine's scheduled wake-up (ideally at a time when you are NOT likely to be watching video).